-- Additionally, there can be additional features such as integrating chat with recording, watermarking, etc. which are often required for recreating the session as it happened and for copyrighting
+Additionally, there can be additional features such as integrating chat with recording, watermarking, etc. which are often required for recreating the session as it happened and for copyrighting

-For client-side recording, videos are recorded locally, and then processed before uploading to the servers.
+> For client-side recording, videos are recorded locally, and then processed before uploading to the servers.
 In this case, an additional client endpoint is needed to connect to the WebRTC session.
 This end-point is expected to install a software binary containing the recording software image.
 The software could either be offered as a docker image or a simple ISO.
 One distinctive disadvantage is that you can’t control the client’s endpoint and its performance greatly varies according to the endpoint specifications.
 Large scale sessions require a high-end machine with fast disk I/O access rate and a fast CPU.

-So, what’s best?
+> So, what’s best?

-When deciding whether to go for application level recording or recording capability offered by a WebRTC platform provider (i.e. client side or server-side recording), several factors need to be considered.
+> When deciding whether to go for application level recording or recording capability offered by a WebRTC platform provider (i.e. Server-side or client side recording), several factors need to be considered.

-- Browsers: You need to find the relevant screen recording plugins suitable for the specific browser.
+> - Browsers: You need to find the relevant screen recording plugins suitable for the specific browser.
 If you need it to be on all browsers, which happens in most cases, you will end up having multiple plugins for each of the browsers.